salma816/RAG-Powered-Assistant-Project/README.md

 ## Evaluation

-The retrieval system was evaluated using manually defined ground-truth questions and calculate the Precision and Recall.
+The retrieval system was evaluated using manually defined ground truth questions and calculate the Precision and Recall.

 The project also includes answer-grounding evaluation using llm as a judge to check whether generated answers are supported by the retrieved context.